 With auto-dnssec allow, named can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
-It will do so only when it receives an rndc sign <zone-name> or rndc loadkeys <zone-name> command.
+It will do so only when it receives an rndc sign <zone-name>.